 You may come across misinformation that says you can sterilize jars in a dishwasher or oven, but neither of these methods is considered safe by the USDA.

-What You Need:
+What You Need

 Once the water reaches a full rolling boil, begin timing.
 Boil the jars for 15 minutes.

 Turn off the heat.
-If you are not quite ready to fill the sterilized jars and proceed with canning your recipe, you can leave them in the hot water for up to an hour.
+If you are not quite ready to fill the sterilized jars and proceed with canning your recipe, you can leave them in the hot water for up to one hour.
 If you wait longer than an hour, you'll need to sterilize them again.

 Note: Do not boil the canning lids as this can harm their adhesive rings.
 Instead, add the canning lids to the hot water after you turn off the heat when the jars have finished boiling.